 The Google Ad Grant program is a unique opportunity for nonprofit organizations to enter the world of digital advertising without blowing the marketing budget.
 Any qualifying nonprofit can advertise for free on Google’s platform, but many nonprofits jumping straight in suddenly find themselves in over their heads.

 If you’re getting started with the Google Ad Grant.
 Make sure your nonprofit is ready by checking off these 5 items.

 This is basic but it shouldn’t be overlooked.
 Having all your ducks in a row will not only help you identify whether your organization is eligible but also help you get your Ad Grant faster.
 Namely, your organization must be a registered nonprofit or charity, which is not a government entity, hospital or school.
 Check Google’s eligibility criteria for further details.
 Once you determine you are eligible it’s time to get verified.

 Do you have a TechSoup account?
 Great!
 How about Google For Nonprofits?
 Even better.
-The more prepared your nonprofit is for the first steps of the application, the easier and faster it will be.
+These are requirements for all nonprofits signing up for the Google Ad Grant.
 Learn more about getting your nonprofit verified for Google for free with TechSoup (or TechSoup Canada if you are based in Canada).

 2. You have clear goals

 Being goal oriented will take you leaps and bounds.
 Think about your nonprofit’s main goals for the year.
 For example, what three things are very important to you in the coming quarters?
 What improvements do you want to make upon last year?
 Do you want to build brand awareness, increase event attendance, or grow your volunteer base?

 You can use Google Ads to directly address these goals, or complement an existing marketing strategy.
 Your search engine marketing (SEM) strategy should work closely with your larger goals, but some objectives are better suited to SEM than others.
 Consider consulting a digital marketing strategist to help determine your online strategy to support your larger goals.